-•(3 class hrs/wk, 3 cr) Fall As Needed
+●(3 class brs/wk, 3 cr) F As needed

-Examines the interplay of society and medicine in the United States from the colonial period to the present.
+This course examines the interplay of society and medicine in the United States from the colonial period to the present.
 The changing attitude of the public towards health and medicine, the effect of cultural biases and influences, the government's role in research and development.
 Historical documents and records will be studied to help understand the past and look at our present health care system.
-This is a writing-intense course.
-College-level reading and writing (WR 121 English Composition) are strongly recommended for success in this course.
+This is a writing intense course.
+Prerequisite: WR 115 Introduction to College Writing.
+Recommended: College-level reading is strongly recommended for success in this course.